Constraining the Properties of Black Hole Seeds from the Farthest Quasars: Methods

 \section{Methods}

 In this Section, we outline our method to derive statistical constraints on the population of BH seeds.

 We use the recently published \citep{Fan_2022_review} catalog of 113 $z > 5.9$ quasars with robust BH mass estimates from the Mg~II line\footnote{The mass estimate is derived from the widely-used relation presented in \cite{Vestergaard_2009}, based on the Full Width at Half Maximum (FWHM) of the Mg~II line, and the luminosity at $3000 \rm \AA$.
 As the intrinsic scatter ($\sim 0.55$ dex) dominates the uncertainty for single sources \citep{Fan_2022_review}, this method is robust.}.
 Their mass and redshift distributions are displayed in Figure~\ref{fig:data}.
 The Supplementary Material section of \cite{Fan_2022_review} contains a table with detailed information on all the quasars included.
 The highest-redshift sample (i.e., $z>7$) is derived from \cite{Mortlock_2011, Wang_2018, Banados_2018, Matsuoka_2019, Yang_2019, Yang_2020, Wang_2021}, which are selected using a variety of ground-based and space-based facilities.
+Note that we have excluded the sample of SMBHs detected by JWST.
+Specifically, we aimed to work with a consistent sample characterized by common observational selection biases, allowing for uniform modeling across all quasars.

 In the catalog, no quasars are detected with an absolute magnitude at $\lambda = 1450\, \rm \AA$ fainter than $\mathcal{M}^{\rm thr}=-24.4$, which we adopt as our detection threshold to model observational completeness.
 We relate the average absolute magnitude at $\lambda = 1450\, \rm \AA$ to the black hole mass $\Mblack$ and the Eddington ratio $f_{\rm edd}$ (defined as the ratio between the actual mean accretion rate and the mean Eddington accretion rate) via a bolometric correction $C_{1450} = 4.2$ \citep{Runnoe_2012}.
 This is defined as $L_{\rm bol} = C_{1450} \lambda L_\lambda$.
 Hence, in the AB magnitude system, we derive the relation